jigardoshi/webistrano/README.md

 # Webistrano - Capistrano deployment the easy way

+## Version:
+  Upgraded to Rails 3.2.19 and tested with Ruby 2.1.2
+  @jigardoshi fork

 ## About:
   Webistrano is a Web UI for managing Capistrano deployments.
 It lets you manage projects and their stages like test, production, and staging with